-Other career paths may include systems developer, product development scientist, technical author, or meteorologist.
+Other career paths may include systems developer, product development scientist, technical author or meteorologist.
 Further study at postgraduate level will open doors into research, lecturing and teaching.

 Studying for a degree in Physics will equip you with a range of transferable skills which are highly valued by employers.
 These include:

-• research and data analysis skills
+- Research and data analysis skills

-• enhanced mathematical and computational skills
+- Enhanced mathematical and computational skills

-• effective problem-solving and creative thinking skills
+- Effective problem-solving and creative thinking skills

-• the facility to deal with abstract concepts
+- Facility to deal with abstract concepts

-• a thorough grounding in information technology skills
+- Thorough grounding in information technology skills

-• the ability to work independently
+- Ability to work independently

-• time-management and organisational skills, including the ability to meet deadlines
+- Time-management and organisational skills, including the ability to meet deadlines

-• the ability to express ideas and communicate information in a clear and structured manner, in both written and oral form
+- Ability to express ideas and communicate information in a clear and structured manner, in both written and oral form

-• self-motivation and self-reliance
+- Self-motivation and self-reliance

-• team-working, with the ability to discuss concepts in groups, accommodating different ideas and reaching agreement
+- Team-working, with the ability to discuss concepts in groups, accommodating different ideas and reaching agreement.

-Year in Employment scheme (YES)
+Year in Employment Scheme (YES)

 The University operates a Year in Employment Scheme (YES), which offers you a fantastic opportunity to take a year out between your second and third year to work in an organisation in the UK or overseas.
 YES provides a very rewarding and worthwhile experience, both personally and professionally, and can help you to stand out from the crowd in a very competitive job market.
-The University’s Career Service will help you to explore your options and secure a suitable work placement.
+The University’s Careers Service will help you to explore your options and secure a suitable work placement.

-GO Wales is administered by the University’s Career Service, working with local businesses to create paid work placements of a few weeks’ duration for students.
+GO Wales is administered by the University’s Careers Service, working with local businesses to create paid work placements of a few weeks’ duration or shorter periods of unpaid work tasters for students.
 It gives you the opportunity to gain valuable work experience which will enhance your CV and make you more attractive to potential employers.

 All students take part in group work in our 2nd year laboratory experimental module.
 This is an important step in developing your skills for a career in research or industry and offers realistic work experience.